OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

 Note that you may need to use the root rights on your system.

-In OpenERP, update the modules list using `Settings > Modules > Update Modules List`.
+In Odoo, update the modules list using `Settings > Modules > Update Modules List`.

 Go to the menu `Settings > Modules > Installed Modules`, remove the